As I was digging into 2021 healthcare SEO strategies for this article, I remembered a tweet that went viral last year. It read, “Is SEO dead?”

 Will a patient be able to find what they’re looking for within a few seconds of landing on the page?
 Aim to answer the most critical questions at the top of your page and include supporting details lower down on the page.

-Satisfying user’s questions clearly can also boost your click-through rates from SERPs, which may influence your rankings.
+Satisfying user’s questions clearly can also boost your click-through rates from search engine page results (SERPs), which may influence your rankings.

 Also, consider the order of your content.
 Is it arranged in a logical way that makes sense to the patient (and Google)?